Shell to proceed with oil sands carbon capture project

 The Scotford upgrader is part of the Athabasca Oil Sands Project.
 Shell has a 60 percent stake in the Athabasca Oil Sands Project, which includes mining operations and the upgrader.
 Marathon Oil Corp (MRO.N) and Chevron Corp (CVX.N) each have a 20 percent share.

-(Reporting by Scott Haggett; Editing by Gerald E. McCormick, Sofina Mirza-Reid; and Bob Burgdorfer)
+(Reporting by Scott Haggett; Editing by Gerald E. McCormick and Sofina Mirza-Reid)

 Alphabet Inc’s Google announced on Sunday that it will bring its digital assistant to smartphones running the latest versions of its Android operating system, vastly expanding its reach.